 BPLC operates certain share plans for employees of Barclays Group, including employees of the Company.
 Shares for distribution under these plans are sourced from newly issued shares and/or existing shares.
-Existing shares are sourced via a trust and are transferred to participants on vesting.
+Existing shares are sourced via a trust and are transferred to participants on vesting or, if later, at the end of any applicable holding period.
 Awards vest when specific vesting conditions are satisfied.
 The costs of these compensation plans are funded in cash by the participating companies.
 The liabilities related to these share payments are recorded by the trust.

 Compensation awards are approved annually by the Board Remuneration Committee of BPLC.
 Depending upon the threshold limit, a portion of such compensation award for the employees will be awarded in BPLC stock.
-The main current share-related plans from which the Company's employees benefit are as follows:
+The current deferred share plans which the Company's employees participate in are as follows: